North Fork Yuba River - 1 Day Trip

 12:30PM - Lunch at our riverside picnic at Convict Flat Day Use Area.

 3:30PM - After running the last few class 4 rapids including "Son of Maytag" we'll end our trip at Lower Carlton Flat.
 A short ride back in the bus to Convict Flat will be the last of this epic trip on the North Fork Yuba River.
-During busy weekend dates you may view digital photos of your trip and purchase a photo cd if you'd like.
 Our Yuba trips usually provide lots of good stories and memories for our guests!

 Driving Directions to the Yuba River: